benzitohhh/pygame-examples/README.md

 ## Source code and examples

+The pygame sourcecode is on github here: https://github.com/pygame/pygame

-To find path to sourcecode, run this in the python repl:
+To find path to sourcecode locally, run this in the python repl:
 ```
 import pygame
 print(pygame.__file__)
 ```

-Examples are in th `examples` subdirectory.
+Example games are in the `examples` subdirectory.

 ## Running examples in emacs

-Open an example file (i.e. `/examples/aliens.py`
+Open an example file (i.e. `/examples/aliens.py`)

 Modify any `__file__` imports to `'__file__'` (as emacs does not know about that variable.